Matilda Wallace: Later years

-said, "What did you do it for?" the reply of deceased was, "I am tired of the world, and the world is tired of me."
+was found that he had committed suicide while in an unsound state of mind.
+An inquest was held.

 Abraham had died intestate and Matilda was appointed administratrix.
 Matilda carried out her duties as administratrix and was left to oversee two properties, Elsey River Station and Sturt's Meadows, each having a resident manager.
 It was reported in the Evening Journal, Mon 29 Sept 1884,that there were significant losses in connection with these properties at the time of Abraham's death.
 Matilda set about the task of returning her estate to profitability and stability after this period of volatility and losses.